brenoroosevelt/flex-fqcn-finder/README.md

 #### Filters
 Filters can be used as a Decorator for Finders and using it is optional.

-The filters were designed according to the Specification Pattern.
+All filters have been designed according to the Specification Pattern.
 You can chain the following filters using `Filter::by()` or `Filter::anyOf()`:

 * `apply(Closure $fn)`
 * `belongsToNamespace(string $namespace)`